 How consumers are looking forward to Biometric Payment Cards in terms of security and hygiene?

 Welcome to the first post in our series on ‘Are we at the tipping point for global biometric payment card adoption?’
-In this post, David Orme, SVP of Sales and Marketing at IDEX Biometrics, discusses how consumers are looking forward to biometric payment cards in terms of security and hygiene.
+In this post IDEX Biometrics discusses how consumers are looking forward to biometric payment cards in terms of security and hygiene.

 There are two global pandemics underway; one is Covid-19, and the other is fraud.
 With luck, the imminent deployment of biometric payment cards will help to make history of both.